 How to Photograph in the Land of Israel

 How to Photograph in the Land of Israel? is the title of a chapter in the first Zionist guidebook to Palestine, published in 1937.
-My project goes back to early Zionist geographers and photographers to offer an alternative history of local photography - one that is made up of images that illustrate school books, travel guides, and geography lectures.
+My project goes back to early Zionist geographers and photographers to uncover the history of local photography—one that is made up of images illustrating school books, travel guides, and geography lectures.
+These, in turn, informed contemporary perceptions of this land, perceptions that we must contend with and critically reexamine.

 The ‘Knowledge of the Land’ (yedi’at ha’aretz) is a unique academic discipline for Israel, combining Geography, History, Archaeology, and Biblical Studies, with a bit of folklore and mythology.
 Most important within its mythologies is the way to acquire that knowledge – “through the feet” - by actively walking the land, an action that often leads to settlement and land grabbing.
 The discipline was developed by early 20th-century tour guides, who instructed their groups with the help of the Bible, creating a new Sacred Geography.
 The project focuses on Ze’ev Vilnai, the archetypal Zionist guide, who traveled around the country by himself, presenting images and lecturing using a Magic Lantern.